charlielok/charlielok.github.io/about.md

 My major research interests are tropical cyclones and numerical modelling.
 Currently I am working on a tropical cyclone landfall project using an air-sea-wave coupled model.

 A lifelong Liverpool Football Club supporter, and Robbie Fowler is my football hero.
+Fortunate enough to witeness Str

 ## Contacts

-###Charlie C. F. Lok
+### Charlie C. F. Lok
 **Postdoc Fellow**
 *School of Energy and Environment
 City University of Hong Kong*